Go paper-free

 Whether or not you benefit from a PSA, you may be interested in saving products which help you to earn tax-free interest as standard.
 Separate to your PSA, is your ISA allowance – in the current tax year, this allows you to save and earn tax-free interest on up to £20,000.

 Banks and other financial institutions report all interest to HM Revenue & Customs (HMRC) at the end of each tax year.
-If you’re employed, or you receive a pension, HMRC may simply change your tax code, so interest is taxed automatically.
+If you’re employed, or you receive a pension, HMRC may change your tax code.
+This means if you need to pay tax on interest you’ve received, this will happen automatically.

-If you complete a Self-Assessment Tax Return, you should report all earnings, including any interest earned on savings, before calculating and paying any tax due.
+If you complete a HMRC Self-Assessment tax return, you should report all earnings, including any interest earned on savings, before working out and paying any tax due.
+Any amount of tax due will depend on your other sources of income, tax allowances and so on.

 If you think you’ve overpaid, you can reclaim tax on your self-assessment, or by completing an R40 form – available from the gov.uk website.